-Looking for sustainable floors?
+Are you looking for sustainable flooring?
 Then you've come to the right place!
-You probably want to change the flooring in your apartment soon.
-Or maybe you're building a house and just want to do everything right from the start.
-Either way, it's great that you're pursuing the mindset so live as environmentally friendly as possible.
+You probably want to change the flooring in your home soon.
+Or maybe you're building a house and just want to get everything right from the start.
+Either way, it's great that you're pursuing the attitude of to live as environmentally friendly as possible.

-In this article, I'd like to introduce you to the healthiest, most sustainable flooring options and show you exactly what to look for when evaluating the sustainability of flooring.
+In this article, I would like to introduce you to the healthiest, most sustainable floor coverings and show you exactly what you need to look out for when assessing the sustainability of flooring.
 Let's go!

 Here is in advance a small Overview about the contribution: